kdbinsidebrains/site/_project/03-module.md

 ## External Dependencies

-Another ability to manage a module content is add an internal or external dependency.
+Another ability to manage a module content is to add an internal or external dependency.
 For example, if you have multy-modules project or your project depends on external code.

-In [project structure](https://www.jetbrains.com/help/idea/project-settings-and-structure.html) dialog you can see separate tab for _Libraries_ and here you can define new _KDB+ Q_ library as well:
+In [project structure](https://www.jetbrains.com/help/idea/project-settings-and-structure.html) dialog you can see separate tab for _Libraries_ and here you can define a new _KDB+ Q_ library as well:

 ![moduleLibrary](/assets/images/project/module/moduleLibrary.png)